Three Thousand Years of Longing: Plot

-In the Djinn's final story, he tells of Zefir, the wife of a Turkish merchant, who is gifted the bottle after it is recovered in the mid-19th century.
-Zefir wishes first for knowledge, which the Djinn grants in the form of literature, and later to perceive the world as djinns do.
-Despite the Djinn's growing affection for Zefir and the fact she is now pregnant with his child, she grows increasingly crowded by his presence and her newfound knowledge.
-The Djinn offers to reside in his bottle whenever she wishes, but Zefir wishes to forget she met the Djinn, leaving him imprisoned and unknown once again.
-The Djinn's final story moves Alithea to the point where she wishes for Djinn and herself to fall in love, resulting in them having sex.
+In the final story, Zefir, the third wife of a Turkish merchant, is given the bottle after it is recovered in the mid-19th century from the belly of a gutted fish.
+Zefir wishes first for all-reaching knowledge, which the Djinn grants in the form of books, and later to perceive the world as djinns do.
+Despite the Djinn's growing love for Zefir and the fact she is now pregnant with his child, she feels increasingly trapped by his unwillingness to let her make a third wish, which would end their bond.
+To placate her, the Djinn offers to imprison himself in a new glass bottle whenever she wishes.
+However, during one such time, Zefir wishes to forget she had ever met the Djinn, leaving him imprisoned and unknown once again.

-Afterwards, the Djinn and Alithea decide to travel back to London together.
-At the airport Alithea has placed the Djinn inside a saltshaker bottle and placed the bottle without the top in one pocket and the top in her other pocket which sets off the sensors when she goes through airport security.
-An airport security officer investigates the saltshaker by placing a pencil inside and then places the top on the bottle, which he sends through the X-ray machine despite Alithea’s pleas.
+Alithea is moved by the story and realizes that she has fallen in love with the Djinn.
+For her first wish she asks for him to love her the way he had loved Zefir.
+They spend the night making love, and in the morning, the Djinn accompanies Alithea back to London.
+They settle into a routine where he either accompanies her as she works, or explores the new modern world, learning all of the new technological discoveries.

-One day, Alithea discovers that the Djinn is gradually becoming weaker due to the effects that the city's cell tower and satellite transmissions have when interacting with his electromagnetic physiology.
-She uses her second wish to get the severely ill Djinn to speak again, apologizes for using her wish to deny them the chance to fall in love naturally, and uses her third and final wish to set the Djinn free, so he is able to return to "The Realm of Djinn".
+One day, Alithea discovers that the Djinn is becoming weaker due to the effects of the city's cell tower and satellite transmissions, which have been interacting with his electromagnetic physiology.
+Finding him turning to dust and comatose, she uses her second wish to get the severely ill Djinn to speak to her, and apologizes for using her wish to deny them the chance to fall in love naturally.
+She uses her third and final wish to free the Djinn to return to "The Realm of Djinn" where he belongs, as she realizes he does not belong in the world of humans.

-Three years later, Alithea has written a book containing all the stories that the Djinn told her, like she once did with her childhood imaginary friend.
-Though expecting never to see him again, the now-healthy Djinn visits Alithea three years later and periodically returns throughout her lifetime.
+Three years later, Alithea has written a book containing all the stories that the Djinn told her, like she once did with her childhood imaginary friend, and sees the now-healthy Djinn approaching her from across the park.
+Holding hands, they continue through the park and Alithea's narration reveals that he promises to return throughout her lifetime.